mr-ravin/social_score/README.md

 ###res contains the social score value.
 ```

-#### Note: This scoring is recently deveopled, and does not convey any bias against anyone.
+#### Note: This scoring is recently developed, and does not convey any bias against anyone.
 Thats just pure mathematics, although the mathematical formulae can be improved to have better performance.